girder/large_image_wheels/README.md

 - openslide_python
 - pyvips

+Some wheels are built from master and therefore possibly newer than what is on pypi:
+- pyproj

-This also makes some wheels which aren't published in pypi (pyproj isn't published for Python 3.7):
+This also makes some wheels which aren't published in pypi:
 - psutil
-- pyproj
 - ujson

-It remakes wheels that are published (these are not included in this repo):
-- cffi
-- Pillow

 ## Issues